Enhancing Manual Muscle Testing with Closed Kinetic Chain Testing

 Expanding Assessments: Closed Kinetic Chain Testing

-Many daily activities and sports involve muscles working in closed kinetic chain (CKC) positions, where the body is stabilized and the extremities interact with the ground.
+Many daily activities and sports involve muscles working in closed kinetic chain (CKC) positions, where the body is stabilized, and the extremities interact with the ground.
 For instance, running, squatting, and lunging all place demands on muscles in CKC positions.
 Standard MMT, which assesses muscles in open-chain positions, doesn’t always translate to real-world movement.
 To bridge this gap, therapists can assess muscle strength in CKC positions, offering a more realistic evaluation of how muscles perform in functional movements.

 Speed-of-Force Testing: Assessing Activation Timing